Mold Removal Charlotte, North Carolina

 4. Poor Vapor Barriers/Dirt Soil

-Mold issues in crawl spaces are caused by high humidity and moisture.
+Mold issues in crahigh humidity and moisture.
 The soil from the earth already provides the moisture.
 Consequently, homes with a dirt floor or poor vapor barriers are ripe spaces for mold growth and poor indoor air quality.

 The Fix: Eliminating mold in a crawlspace doesn’t require any demolition, but is, however, still very tedious.
 It requires detailed HEPA vacuuming, spraying, and scrubbing wood in a very tight place.
 This may also lead to more work like encapsulating the crawl space, installing a sump pump, or insulating the inner walls.